FrontendWebMisc/ProjectTracker/README.md

 2. The application will be pre-populated with sample data.
 You can clear this data by clicking the "Clear Today" button.
 3. Add your team members using the "Add Member" button.
 4. Update the status and progress for each team member throughout the day.
+5. Add tasks for each team member using the "Add Task" button in their section.
+6. Set task status (Active, Partially Blocked, Blocked, In Review, Completed) and add issue details when needed.
-5. At the end of the day, click "Save Today's Data" to download a JSON file of the day's progress.
+7. At the end of the day, click "Save Today's Data" to download a JSON file of the day's progress.
 It is recommended to create a `team-data` folder to store these files.
-6. To generate a daily summary, click the "Daily Summary" button.
+8. To generate a daily summary, click the "Daily Summary" button.
 You can then copy the summary to your clipboard or export it as a text file.
-7. To generate a weekly summary, click the "Weekly Summary" button, load the daily JSON files for the week, and then click "Generate".
+9. To generate a weekly summary, click the "Weekly Summary" button, load the daily JSON files for the week, and then click "Generate".

 ## Customization